Open-EO/openeo-qgis-plugin/README.md

 ### Install from GitHub repository

-This has the recommendet way if you want to get the **most recent** version of the plugin.
+This is the recommended way if you want to get the **most recent** version of the plugin.

 1. Download this repository as zip file
 2. Start QGIS Desktop application